Saturday, December 26, 2020

 Nobody enters Morcar's castle without expecting a fight with something unholy and it's a bonus leaving any room unhurt, albeit in blood-splattered clothing!
 He has many gruesome creatures walking the corridors so it's not long until something comes looking for you - all are controlled by Morcar.
 Ie, your lovely Atari ST.

 A skirmish in HeroQuest isn't exactly what I expected of an 'RPG'.
 Firstly, a battle can only happen against a foe who is on an adjacent tile and that fight is presented on a separate screen.
-However, there isn't anything to do as the computer rolls special dice for attacking/defending characters - skulls (for attack) and shields (for defence).
+However, there isn't anything to do as the computer rolls special dice for attacking/defending characters - skulls (for attack) and shields (for defense).
 So, if the monster has more skulls than you have shields, then that difference is deducted from your health.
 Likewise, if you are attacking and happen to have more skulls than the monster has shields then, you win.

 This system might work for the board game but isn't what I initially expected.
-Especially as each player has a different amount of dice: Wizard = 1, Dwarf and Elf = 2 and Barbarian = 3.
+Especially as each player has a different amount of dice: Wizard = 1, Dwarf and Elf = 2, and Barbarian = 3.
 What is quite peculiar is when neither side rolls successfully so they both stand idle doing nothing more than staring at each other!
 Actually, that is quite annoying as I feel it's a missed opportunity which could leave you somewhat vulnerable before the next turn.

 Zombies never fail to impress and they're also in Hero Quest if you scroll down a little...